nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-rae-database.md

 # Creating a PostgreSQL database for Honey Rae's API
-In this part of Book 3 we will use a .NET package called ADO.NET which allows our .NET applications to send SQL queries to a database and read the data that comes back when the queries are executed.
+In this part of Book 3 we will use a .NET package called Npgsql (based on a better-known set of libraries called ADO.NET) which allows our .NET applications to send SQL queries to a database and read the data that comes back when the queries are executed.
 But first, we need to create the database that the API will send requests to.

 ## Write the script to create the database
 1. Navigate to the HoneyRaesAPI directory in your terminal.
 Add a folder to it called `SQL` using the `mkdir` command.